Request a Quote

 Murchison Falls National Park can also be accessed via its northern region through Wankwar, Chobe, Mubako and Tangi gates.
 This route is a great opportunity to view the beautiful Karuma falls which also marks the point where the river’s rapidity and speed commences for the 80KMs run until it explodes into that tinny gorge to form the very powerful Murchison Falls.

 By air, Murchison Falls National Park is served by Pakuba, Chobe and Bugungu airstrips.
 Flights to those respective airstrips from Entebbe take about an hour.
 Chobe is another airfield in this park although most scheduled flights from Entebbe land at Pakuba airstrip.
 You might want to check on our 3 Days Flying Safari to Murchison Falls National Park.

-Murchison Falls National Park connects well with other attractions and national parks like Ziwa Rhino Sanctuary, Kidepo Valley National Park and Kibale Forest National Park.
+Murchison Falls National Park connects well with other attractions and national parks like Ziwa Rhino Sanctuary, Kidepo Valley National Park and Kibale National Park.
 It can therefore be accessed from those respective places through the nearby towns of Gulu, Hoima, Fort portal and Pakwach.

 Accommodation in Murchison Falls National Park